tychonaut/multiOSCluster/README.md

-## setup, config & deploy the scripts
+## Setup, config & deploy the scripts

-	TODO transform setup protocol to useable instructions
+TODO transform setup protocol to more readable instructions.
+Until then, you must crawl through the [dumpy setup protocol](https://github.com/tychonaut/multiOSCluster/blob/master/doc/setup_protocol_msys_sshd.txt)

-	* install the dependencies above on all involved computers (TODO refine: setup sshd, trusted hosts etc)
+* Install the dependencies above on all involved computers (TODO refine: setup sshd, trusted hosts etc)

 * Enter all hosts that are part of the cluster into
   <multiOsCluster directory>/config/hosts.json

-	* To make sure the scripting logic operates correctly, it must reside on each cluster node.
+* To make sure the scripting logic operates correctly, the repo content must reside on each cluster node an in the same root directory.
-	  (This is in fact not required for most of the logic, but sometimes, there are remote calls to local scripts that are expected to exist and be up-to-date.)
+  (Albeit in fact not required for most of the logic, sometimes there may be remote calls to local scripts that are expected to exist and be up-to-date.)

-	  It can distribute itself to all nodes in <multiOsCluster directory>/config/hosts.json by running `<multiOsCluster directory>/manage/rsyncWholeScriptRepoToCluster.sh`
+* The repo can distribute itself to all nodes in <multiOsCluster directory>/config/hosts.json by running `<multiOsCluster directory>/manage/rsyncWholeScriptRepoToCluster.sh`.
   Perform this step after each change to the scripts themselves.

-	TODO some stuff about Windows, PsExec.exe and NAS access via `net use`

 ## file copy & snyc

-	There is an scp-wrapper
+There is an scp-wrapper:

+E.g run `<multiOsCluster directory>/manage/performOnClusterNodes.sh
-	`<multiOsCluster directory>/manage/performOnClusterNodes.sh --transfer-file /my/local/asset/directory/ --remote-dir /remote/dierectory/`
+	--transfer-file /my/local/asset/directory/ --remote-dir /remote/asset/directory/`

-	TODO write doc
+TODO check functionality and elaborate

 ## application deploy, config & launch

 ### app deploy

 If your application development profits from minimizing time between doing a source code change an seeing the change reflected in the cluster running the modified app, consider the following workflow:

-	1. On your developer machine, create a local installation in a directory <app install dir> of a cluster-enabled app that can run by just being copied, i.e. no convoluted installer involved and all dependencies met on all target machines
+1. On your developer machine, create a local installation in a directory
+   <app install dir> of a cluster-enabled app that can run by just being copied,
+   i.e. no convoluted installer involved and all dependencies met on all target machines
 2. For the application <app name>, create an entry in <multiOsCluster directory>/config/apps.json:
    ".apps.<operating system>.<app name>"
    with the following contents:
     * "installDir": Local installation directory on all cluster nodes, has to be the same directory as on the developer machine.
     * "executable": Path of executable, relative to "installDir"
 3. After a programming change you want to test on the cluster:
     1. Compile the app.
     2. Local-install the app to the development machine at <app install dir>.
 3. Files that shall *not* be synced to the cluster can be specified in
    <multiOsCluster directory>/appControl/<app name>/sync/rsyncignore_install
 4. Rsync the files by calling ` <multiOsCluster directory>/appControl/rsyncAppInstallDirToCluster.sh <app name>`

 ### app config

 In order to be able to easily update and switch dome configurations, you can send relevant config files to each dome node as follows.

 This entry contains a "profile" entry that is considered to be active for sync'ing config files and launching the app.
-Furthermore, an installation directory entry () and the realtive path to the main executable.